Frequently Asked Questions

 Careful preparation of a project on this scale necessarily takes time and effort, including:

-• illustrating the potential of the shop by organising three farmers markets, one of them on the proposed site for the shop;
+- illustrating the potential of the shop by organising three farmers markets;

-• preparing for registration as a Community Benefit Society, developing a robust business plan, producing a website and planning the public launch of a share prospectus, inviting villagers to support the creation of the shop; and
+- preparing for registration as a Community Benefit Society, developing a robust business plan, producing a website and planning the public launch of a share prospectus, inviting villagers to support the creation of the shop;

-• investigating and securing the grant finance necessary to complement the support provided by shareholders and donors
+- investigating potential sources of grant finance to complement the support provided by shareholders and donors; and

 How does the share offer work?